Tag Archive for: Why LePort Schools

 The most significant relationship in your child’s life is his or her relationship with you.
 Your connection with your baby is uniquely special, and at some level your child is aware of that irreplaceable bond.

 But after you (and your child’s other parent/guardian), the next most significant impact on your baby’s development will come from the childcare provider you choose.
-She will be a major role model for your baby, and will contribute to his developing view of the world.
-She will impact his use of language, his social bonds with other children, and other areas of his growth.
-When you’re not there, it is her he’ll rely on for understanding and nurturing.
+They will be a major role model for your baby, and will contribute to their developing view of the world.
+They will impact the use of language, social bonds with other children, and other areas of growth.
+When you’re not there, it is your child care provider your child will rely on for understanding and nurturing.
 When looking at childcare centers, this means that the type of people the center chooses as caregivers will determine how joyful and educational your baby’s time away from you will be.

 All of our teachers meet the base standards required at childcare centers: every teacher has completed her early childhood education units; teachers are CPR trained, and undergo a complete background check and health exam.
 What makes LePort different is that we go beyond this minimum standard.